heliumiotgrants/helium-iot-grants/applications/chirpstack-hpr-improvements.md

 - Lower the barrier of entry for prospective users or start ups to Helium ecosystem.
 - Provide documentation on using/getting started with connector.
 - Dedicate a few hours every few weeks to allow time with and help people get started.
-  - Propose to start with an hour every few weeks (AEST/AEDT Timezone).
+  - Propose to start with an hour every week in AEST/AEDT Timezone initially for 3 months.
   - If this time is insufficient in the future, we may need to increase and revisit grant for more time allowance.

 ## Proposed Solution
 <!--Describe the solution your project will deliver, including technical approaches, tools, and methodologies.-->
 As the solution is already operational it will aim to continue delivering a normal chirpstack v4 operating experience to users.
 With the added benefit of synchronising the operators or users device statuses with the helium packet router by using the helium iot-config for:
-- Synchronising device & join eui's on adding a new device ✅.
+- Synchronising device & join eui's on adding a new device.
-- Remove device & join eui's on disabling or removing a device ✅.
+- Remove device & join eui's on disabling or removing a device.
-- Synchronising device session keys (SKFS) on device activation ✅.
+- Synchronising device session keys (SKFS) on device activation.
-- Update device session keys (SKFS) on re-joins or re-activation of a device ✅.
+- Update device session keys (SKFS) on re-joins or re-activation of a device.
-- Remove stale device session keys from route id ✅.
+- Remove stale device session keys from route id.
-- Add a max copies to device variables to allow a per device above packet deduplication limit if set above or below the default route id limit ✅.
+- Add a max copies to device variables to allow a per device above packet deduplication limit if set above or below the default route id limit.

 The underlying code is written in python3 and run from within a docker container from the same stack as an existing chirpstack v4 deplyment.
 Or as its own container connected to existing chipstack v4 deployment via internal docker network.